ocelot-cloud/ocelot-cloud/docs/CONTRIBUTING.md

 ### What does that mean for me as a user of Ocelot-Cloud?

 If you use Ocelot-Cloud without modifying its code, you can use it just like any other open source software.
 However, if you modify the source code, your modifications must also be licensed under the AGPL, and you must make the source code available to all users of the modified version.
 If you are the only user, you do not need to take any action.
-Otherwise, there are two ways to do this:
+Otherwise, there are two ways to make the source code available:

 1. Contribute Back: If you enhance the software (e.g., new features, bug fixes), we recommend contributing your changes to this GitHub repository so that everyone can benefit from your efforts.

-2. Distribute Yourself: You can distribute the modified code for example through your own source code repository or by creating a software package.
+2. Distribute Yourself: You can distribute the modified code for example through your own source code repository.

 ### What does that mean for me as contributor of Ocelot-Cloud?

-All contributors are required to read and sign the [Ocelot-Cloud Contributor License Agreement](legal/cla.md) by copying and renaming the [CLA Signing Template](legal/cla-signing-template.md) to `legal/contributors/<your-github-name>.md`.
+All contributors are required to read the [Ocelot-Cloud Contributor License Agreement](../legal/cla.md) and sign it by copying and renaming the [CLA Signing Template](../legal/cla-signing-template.md) to `legal/contributors/<your-github-name>.md`.
 Fill out the newly created signing template and submit it as part of your contribution.
 The CLA signing will automatically apply to all subsequent contributions, so it only needs to be done once for the first contribution.
-There is also a [sample file](legal/contributors/sample.md).
+There is also a [sample file](../legal/contributors/sample.md) of what your CLA signing should look like in the end.

 ## Developer Guide